verhovsky/books-futures-explained/src/6_future_example.md

 in your browser.

-I'll walk you through the example, but if you want to check it out closer, you can always [clone the repository][example_repo] and play around with the code yourself.
+I'll walk you through the example, but if you want to check it out closer, you can always [clone the repository][example_repo] and play around with the code yourself or just copy it from the next chapter.

 There are several branches explained in the readme, but two are relevant for this chapter.
 The `main` branch is the example we go through here,